 - the technology platform you’re on

-2. Develop User Scenarios & Grade the Customer Experience
+2. Develop User Scenarios and Grade the Customer Experience

 The only perspective that matters is that of your visitors.
 So, your next task is to identify the problem by creating scenarios that represent common tasks performed by important classes of website visitors.
-Then, create narrative user experiences and score using grades.
+You can use a customer journey map to create narrative user experiences and score using grades.

 Instead of designing from the company outward to the audience, consider your audiences’ baggage and misconceptions, lack of attention, and apathy about what you do.
 Consider the following questions:

-- What are they looking for from their site experience?
+- What are visitors looking for from their site experience?

 - Were they able to accomplish their goals?